vrtdev/yet-another-cloudwatch-exporter/docs/feature_flags.md

 You can enable them using the `-enable-feature` flag with a comma separated list of features.
 They may be enabled by default in future versions.

-## AWS SDK v2
+## AWS SDK v1

-`-enable-feature=aws-sdk-v2`
+`-enable-feature=aws-sdk-v1`

-Uses the v2 version of the aws sdk for go.
-The sdk v2 version was released in Jan 2021 and is marketed to come with large performance gains.
-This version offers a drastically different interface and should be compatible with sdk v2.
+Uses the v1 version of the aws sdk for go for backward compatibility.
+By default, YACE now uses AWS SDK v2 which was released in Jan 2021 and comes with large performance gains.

 ## Always return info metrics